 Blues Clues played it differently - Blue is blue and is female, but Magenta, who is pink, is also female.

-In Tiny Toon Adventures, Buster is a blue bunny, and Babs is a pink one, and sometimes they'll even break out matching props.
+In Tiny Toon Adventures, Buster is a blue bunny, and Babs is a pink one, and (even though they say that they're not related) sometimes they'll even break out matching props.

 Yin and Yang from Yin Yang Yo are a pink bunny and a blue bunny respectively as well.

-Flavio and Marita the hippos from Animaniacs are blue and pinkish-purple respectively.
+Flavio and Marita the hip-hippos from Animaniacs are blue and pinkish-purple respectively.